rslavey/aoc2023/README.md

 ### TIL (or was reminded)

 - Sometimes good enough is good enough.
 100% sure this is not optimal code, but it'll do, pig.

+## Day Four

+My mind immediately went to recursion when I read Part 02, but after further consideration, it looked like a dictionary was once again sufficient.
+Pretty happy with the simplicity of this one and how quickly it runs.

+### TIL (or was reminded)

+- ```StringSplitOptions.RemoveEmptyEntries``` for those pesky spaces